-This is where the project team take the time to put themselves in the shoes of the eventual end users, so that they better understand the context behind their problems and their reasons for needing solutions.
+This is where the project team take the time to put themselves in the shoes of the eventual end users so that they better understand the context behind their problems and their reasons for needing solutions.
 Later in the process, design thinking involves creating working prototypes, testing them, and learning from those tests.

 An example of this is given in a blog post for Decidedly, with design thinking playing a role in improving sanitation in Cambodia and Vietnam.
-Jeff Chapin and his team observed villagers to understand their contexts, and created prototype sanitation systems, which were used in the homes of villagers.
+Jeff Chapin and his team observed villagers understand their contexts, and created prototype sanitation systems, which were used in the homes of villagers.

 Thinking ‘Outside the Box’

-From time to time, businesses require truly innovative solutions, which break entirely from the norm, or from the way things are usually done.
+From time to time, businesses require genuinely innovative solutions, which break entirely from the norm, or from the way things are usually done.
 A key advantage of design thinking is its ‘ideate’ stage, which encourages people to voice more ‘outside of the box’ ideas in a supportive environment, free from judgement.

 One of the best examples of a company that benefited from design thinking is Airbnb.
 As a blog post from Inkoniq details, Airbnb began as a simple bed and breakfast company and was on the verge of collapse in 2009, with revenue falling to $200 per week.
 However, gradually, design thinking completely changed the company’s fate.

 This helped to set Airbnb on a path of using design thinking to solve other problems.
-As Abhineet Sonkar points out in an article written for the LinkedIn Pulse platform, a lack of trust for hotels, including distrust of their pricing and their quality, was identified as a key concern for hospitality industry customers.
+As Abhineet Sonkar points out in an article written for the LinkedIn Pulse platform, a lack of trust for hotels, including distrust of their pricing and their quality, was identified as a critical concern for hospitality industry customers.

 Non-Linear Design Process